fnordoglargh/BoardGameLeague/ABOUT.md

 ### New Functionality

 * Charting (at least for ELO progression)
+* Added "Teamed Ranks".

 ### Bug Fixes

-* Fixed a defect inside the ELO calculation.
+* Fixed defects inside the ELO calculation.

 ## 0.7.1